mbazero/pid-controller/questions.md

 Issues
 ==========
+* okc opens first device found. need to have option to choose the device
 * two output channels can't read from the same input concurrently (the gui fucks up)
 * I think phase, frequency, and amplitude are also unsigned.
 If this is